SAM Medical positioned for future growth

 Business Oregon helped SAM Medical increase productivity by 100%, reduce lead-time by 33% and attend two international trade shows where the company generated an additional $25,000 in export sales.

-Several of Oregon's 60+ enterprise zones have received special status to further encourage electronic commerce, or "e-commerce," investments.
+Several of Oregon's nearly 70 enterprise zones have received special status to further encourage electronic commerce, or "e-commerce," investments.

 "Electronic commerce" is defined as engaging predominantly in transactions via the internet or an internet-based computer platform.
 These transactions can include taking orders, closing sales, making purchases, providing customer service or undertaking other activities that serve the business's overall purpose, even if retail in nature.

 The credit equals 25% of the investment cost made in capital assets used in electronic-commerce operations inside that enterprise zone.
 To make the investment means to have incurred the financial liability or commitment for the asset in that income tax year.
-Capital assets are property used in the business, the cost of which may be depreciated for federal income tax purposes.
+Capital assets are property used in the business, the cost of which may be depreciated for federal income tax purposes, event if the assets end up being expensed.
+(Use of this credit does not affect the deducation or basis of such expenses or assets.)
 The annual maximum credit amount is $2 million per year.
 Unused tax credit amounts may be carried forward over the next five years.
-The credit is claimed directly on corporate or individual tax returns, and while there is no additional form required, the taxpayer must maintain records of purchased assets.
+The credit is claimed directly on corporate or individual tax returns, and while there is no additional form required, the taxpayer must maintain records of purchased assets and other relevant information, such as timely qualification of the property tax abatement, the actual property for which may differ from what is used for income tax credit.

-To obtain this state tax credit, the business's e-commerce investment needs to be made after the enterprise zone application for authorization has been approved, or at anytime during the three- to five-year period of the standard enterprise zone exemption from local property taxes.
-This tax credit sunsets by law, such that the business must make the investment and its initial claim no later than the income tax year that begins during 2017.
+To obtain this state tax credit, the business's e-commerce investment (in terms of incurring the cost or financial liability) needs to be made after the enterprise zone application for authorization has been approved, but during an income tax year beginning before the end of the three- to five-year period of the standard enterprise zone exemption from local property taxes.
+This tax credit sunsets by law, such that the business also must make the investment no later than in its income tax year that begins during 2017.

 In an e-commerce enterprise zone, "being engaged in electronic commerce" is itself an eligible activity for property tax abatement.
 In any Oregon enterprise zone, such an operation would likely qualify for the exemption for other reasonsfor example, by satisfying the definition of an eligible administrative or call center.